awsdocs/aws-doc-sdk-examples/python/example_code/sqs/ReadMe.md

 - As an AWS best practice, grant this code least privilege, or only the permissions required to perform a task.
-For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the AWS Identity and Access Management
+For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *AWS Identity and Access Management User Guide*.
-  User Guide.
 - This code has not been tested in all AWS Regions.
 Some AWS services are available only in specific Regions.
 For more information, see the "AWS Regional Table" on the AWS website.